 Migrate interactive clients first

-Human-facing MCP clients (Claude Desktop, VS Code extensions, internal chat integrations) benefit most from SSO — users authenticate with their existing corporate credentials.
-Ship OAuth PKCE flows for these clients first, since users can test interactively.
+Human-facing MCP clients — Claude Desktop, VS Code extensions, internal chat integrations — benefit most from SSO.
+Users authenticate with their existing corporate credentials.
+Ship OAuth PKCE flows for these clients first.
+Users can test interactively, surface bugs early, and absorb the change without a runbook update.

 Kill the static secret

-Once all clients are migrated and dual-auth logging shows zero static-secret requests for a week, remove the fallback path.
-Rotate the old secret out of all environment configs and secret stores.
-Document the removal in your runbook.
+Once dual-auth logging shows zero static-secret requests for a week, remove the fallback path.
+Rotate the old secret out of every environment config and secret store.
+Document the removal in the runbook so the next on-call does not look for it during an incident.
+The migration is not done until the old code path is gone.

 The MCP spec doesn't mandate OAuth — do I really need this?

-The spec doesn't mandate it because the spec describes the protocol, not your security posture.
-Running MCP in production without scoped tokens is the same logic as running an internal REST API without auth because it's 'only internal.'
-Static secrets work fine for a local developer tool.
-They don't belong in multi-user deployments that touch real data and real upstream systems.
+The spec does not mandate it because the spec describes the protocol, not your security posture.
+Running MCP in production without scoped tokens is the same logic as running an internal REST API with no auth because it is "only internal."
+Static secrets are fine for a local developer tool.
+They do not belong in multi-user deployments touching real data and real upstream systems.
+The spec is silent because the spec is not your auditor.

 We use stdio transport, not HTTP/SSE.
 Does this apply?

-For local stdio deployments where the MCP server runs as a subprocess of a single trusted client, static secrets are mostly a non-issue — there's no network surface.
-The concerns in this guide apply specifically to HTTP/SSE transports used for multi-client or remote deployments.
-If your deployment has moved from stdio to HTTP for scale, read this as the compliance gap you need to close.
+For local stdio deployments where the MCP server runs as a subprocess of a single trusted client, static secrets are mostly a non-issue — there is no network surface.
+The concerns here apply to HTTP/SSE transports used for multi-client or remote deployments.
+If your deployment moved from stdio to HTTP for scale and nobody re-evaluated auth at the same time, this is the compliance gap you need to close.

 How do we handle MCP clients that don't support OAuth yet?

-Dual-auth middleware (step 3 of the migration path above) buys you a migration window without a flag-day cutover.
-Set a hard deadline — three months is reasonable — and communicate it clearly.
-If a client can't implement OAuth in that window, it shouldn't have access to production tools that touch sensitive data.
+Dual-auth middleware (step 3 of the migration path) buys you a window without a hard cutover.
+Set the deadline at three months and communicate it.
+If a client cannot implement OAuth in that window, it does not have access to production tools touching sensitive data.
+The deadline is the enforcement.
+Everything before it is runway.

 What about tool-level access control beyond OAuth scopes?

-OAuth scopes handle coarse-grained access — read vs. write, tool category vs. tool category.
-For fine-grained access (specific customers a user can query, specific repos a token can access), you need attribute-based access control in the tool implementation itself.
-The user context flowing through AsyncLocalStorage makes this possible — each tool can check user groups and enforce row-level rules against its own data source.
+OAuth scopes handle coarse-grained access — read versus write, tool category versus tool category.
+For fine-grained access — specific customers a user can query, specific repos a token can reach — you need attribute-based access control inside the tool itself.
+The user context flowing through AsyncLocalStorage makes this possible: each tool checks user groups and enforces row-level rules against its own data source.
+The scope routes the request.
+The tool decides what the user is allowed to see.

 We inherit user tokens from upstream and forward them.
 Is that safe?